tylalin/en-itmatic101-blog/offsec/htb-bank-write-up.md

 http://10.10.10.29 [200 OK] Apache[2.4.7], Country[RESERVED][ZZ], HTTPServer[Ubuntu Linux][Apache/2.4.7 (Ubuntu)], IP[10.10.10.29], Title[Apache2 Ubuntu Default Page: It works]
 ```

-The output is from a command-line tool called WhatWeb, which is used for web fingerprinting or identifying the technologies used by a website.
+It is a command-line tool called WhatWeb, which is used for web fingerprinting or identifying the technologies used by a website.
 Here's an analysis of the output:

 1. **URL**: http://10.10.10.29
    - This is the URL of the target website being analyzed.